breatheco-de/content/src/content/lesson/making-react-components.md

 ---

+Imagine you're building a model of a town using LEGO blocks.
+Each building, tree, car, or any other piece that you might place on your model town can be considered a component.
+In the world of web development, particularly when using a [technology called React](https://4geeks.com/technology/reactjs), this concept is similar.

+A React component is like one of those LEGO pieces.
+It's a self-contained unit that represents a part of the user interface (UI) in a web application.
+Just like each LEGO block can be used to construct different parts of your model town and can be reused in different scenarios, a React component can be used to build different parts of a website and can be reused throughout the application.

+> 📝 Components are not a new concept in web development since libraries like bootstrap are already defining [bootstrap components](https://4geeks.com/lesson/bootstrap-tutorial-learn-bootstrap-5-in-10-minutes#bootstrap-5-components) like the `navbar`, `dropdown list`, `modal`, etc.

-## In React.js Everything is a `<Component />`
+## In React.js Everything is a Component

-React.js separates your code into little pieces called Components which can be created/defined as a **class** or as a **function**.
-Each component is like a smaller React app that has its own logic and has a final purpose, which is to display or **render** something (e.g: a bootstrap navbar, a dropdown list, a modal, a dynamic form, an image gallery, subscribe form), almost everything can be designed and coded as a React Component.
-To do that every React component needs to have a `return` statement that returns some JSX code (HTML + embedded JS).
+React.js separates your code into little pieces called Components which can be created/defined using a **class** syntax (legacy) or as a **function** syntax.
+Each component is like a small React application that has its own logic and purpose, which is to display or **render** some HTML.

+Almost any HTML can be encapsulated and coded as a **React Component**.
+To do so, every React component needs to have a `return` statement that returns some JSX code (HTML + embedded JS).
+For example, here is the classic bootstrap navbar encapsulated as a **React Component**.

 ```jsx
 import React from 'react';